basselkassem/predict_income_potential/predict_income_potential_app/README.md

 # Deploy a model to predict Icome Potential with Watson Machine Learning

-> **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

 This code pattern can be thought of as two distinct parts:

 1. A predictive model will be built using Spark within a Jupyter Notebook on IBM Watson Studio.
 The model is then deployed to the Watson Machine Learning service, where it can be accessed via a REST API.